 - Surface thermometers are inaccurate and readings vary widely with placement; they should not be used to monitor catalytic temperatures

-Remove and inspect the catalyst regularly
+Inspect the catalyst regularly

 View or Print our free Catalytic Combustor Care Guide (PDF).
 It'll tell you how to care for a catalyst and how to recognize signs of catalyst failure.